berteh/ScribusGenerator/README.md

 [Download](https://github.com/berteh/ScribusGenerator/archive/master.zip) the script and uncompress it anywhere on the local machine.
 It can be placed with the standard extension scripts.
 On Windows platform this location would be ``SCRIBUS_INSTALL_DIRECTORY\share\scripts\``, on Ubuntu ``/usr/share/scribus/scripts/``.
+We recommand to make this directory  writeable to your user, to allow the loging of Scribus Generator actions, or see the [configuration](#run-the-generator-script-settings) section to move the loging file elsewhere.

 **Scribus Generator** can then be started by choosing the script (``ScribusGenerator.py``) within the dialog: _«Scribus → Script → Execute Script»_, or from the [command line](#running-scribus-generator-from-the-command-line).
 It is implemented as a Python script.